Francescde/provesdeNivell/Task1/README.md

         count_in_sphere=len(colides[0])
         return np.power(radio*2, dim)* (count_in_sphere / iterations)

-To use this structure we would just need the maximum distance from the center of coordinates and the volum of the intersecting figures.
+To use this implementation we would just need to specify the maximum distance from the center of coordinates and the volume of the intersecting figures.

 In the sample case scenario: